Penalties for Driving Without Car Insurance in California

-In addition to a traditional insurance policy, California drivers have the option of obtaining a self-insurance certificate from the DMV, which usually requires providing evidence of a $35,000 cash deposit either directly with the DMV or through a surety bond with a business.
+In lieu of a traditional insurance policy, California drivers have the option of obtaining a self-insurance certificate from the Department of Motor Vehicles (DMV), which usually requires providing evidence of a $35,000 cash deposit either directly with the DMV or through a surety bond with a business.

 Drivers (residents and those from out of state merely driving through California) that are caught operating a vehicle without valid insurance or a self-insurance certificate will be fined anywhere from $100 to $200 for a first offense and between $200 and $500 for a second offense.
 While $100 may not sound like much, with additional penalties and fees, that $100 penalty may end up costing you closer to $450.

-Additionally, your vehicle may be impounded and towed away, in which case you will not be able to get it back until you obtain insurance and pay all towing and storage fees.
-And as we all know, those vehicle storage fees can be substantial.
+Additionally, your vehicle may be impounded and towed away, in which case you will not be able to get it back until you obtain insurance and pay all towing and storage fees, which can be substantial.

 Legal Penalties for an Accident

-An auto accident can be traumatic no matter how severe or whether you or anyone else, are injured.
-If you are involved in a crash in California, you must stop, pull off of the road and immediately call 911 to report the accident to police or the CHP.
-When the police arrive, you will be required to show them your driver’s license, vehicle registration card and proof of insurance.
+An auto accident can be traumatic no matter how severe or who is injured.
+If you are involved in a crash in California, pull off the road, stop, and immediately call 911 to report the accident to the police or the California Highway Patrol.
+When the police arrive, you will be required to show them your driver’s license, vehicle registration card, and proof of insurance.